For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Stop immediately if you cause instability or user impact

-- Respect scope: Do not pivot beyond authorized hosts
+- Respect scope: Do not pivot beyond authorized hosts; cloud workloads, managed-K8s control planes, and shared hypervisors are usually out-of-scope by default

 12. Tools Reference